 If you make a mistake, no worries - just hit "cancel" and start over.
 Confused?
 Just walk over to the service window and ask for help.

-Pro Tip: For the best experience, avoid getting your tickets during rush hour, especially on Monday mornings when local commuters are recharging their Navigo Weekly cards as they rush off to work.
+Pro Tip: For the best experience, if you're getting your tickets at the station, avoid rush hour, especially on Monday mornings when impatient local commuters are recharging their Navigo Weekly cards as they rush off to work.

-Aim for coming during late morning or early afternoon if possible.
-So if you want to leave Paris in time to reach the Parks as soon as they open, get your tickets the day before.
+Aim for late morning or early afternoon if possible - o if you want to leave Paris in time to reach the Parks as soon as they open, get your tickets the day before.

 How to Ask for Ticket Help When You Don't Speak French